-- 1. Following approval of the development application and in perpetuity, the entire property shall be managed as an inner protection area (IPA) as outlined within Appendix 4 of Planning for Bush Fire Protection (2019) and the NSW Rural Fire Service's document Standards for Asset Protection Zones. - 2.
-Any landscaping is to be undertaken in accordance with Planning for Bush Fire Protection (2019) Appendix 4 and managed and maintained in perpetuity. - 3.
-The subject site shall be added to the existing emergency management plans with specific consideration of bushfire.
+- At the commencement of building works and in perpetuity, the entire property shall be managed as an inner protection area (IPA) as outlined within Appendix 4 of Planning for Bush Fire Protection 2019 and the NSW Rural Fire Service's document Standards for Asset Protection Zones. - 2.
+Water, electricity and gas are to comply with Planning for Bush Fire Protection (2019) Section 7. - 3.
+Landscaping is to be undertaken in accordance with Planning for Bush Fire Protection (2019) Appendix 4 and managed and maintained in perpetuity.